 It turned out to be the lightbulb in the refrigerator moment he needed.
 He tossed around a few fantastic ideas with me, some of which will make the blog at later dates.

-Since it's football season and we are big fans (Kansas City CHIEFS, y'all), we're always in search of the best game time snacks.
+Since it's almost football season and we are big fans (Kansas City CHIEFS, y'all), we're always in search of the best game time snacks.
 And what could be more perfect than a beautifully carved wood board rendered invisible by hoards of artisanal meats and cheeses!